enolan/wai-middleware-ip-block/README.md

-wai-middleware-ip-block: Block incoming requests by CIDR IP ranges.
+# wai-middleware-ip-block: Block incoming requests by CIDR IP ranges.

 This is a WAI middleware for blocking incoming requests by IP range.

-Example usage goes here

-It uses a simple configuration format.
-The first line is either "default allow" or "default deny".
-Every line after that is of the form "2.4.0.0/16 deny".
-The bitmask is optional.
-Example:
+See Haddock for documentation, including the YAML configuration format.

+To use this with the Yesod scaffold, modify the `makeApplication` function in `Application.hs` like so:
 ```
-default deny
-67.189.87.218 allow
-20.20.0.0/16 allow
-20.20.1.0/24 deny
+makeApplication :: App -> IO Application
+makeApplication foundation = do
+    logWare <- makeLogWare foundation
+    -- Create the WAI application and apply middlewares
+    appPlain <- toWaiAppPlain foundation
+    ipBlock <- ipBlockMiddlewareFromFileEnv "IP_BLOCK_CFG" basicDenyResponse
+    return $ ipBlock $ logWare $ defaultMiddlewaresNoLogging appPlain

 ```

-Rules are prioritized by specificity.

-**DO NOT USE THIS FOR STRONG SECURITY**.
-I wrote this in a few hours and it almost certainly has bugs.
-Use a real, mature, firewall if at all possible.
+**Don't rely on this for security**.
+I wrote this so I could put a site up on the internet before I was ready to make it public.
+IP based blocking is in general a weak measure and this package in particular has undergone very little testing, none of it adversarial.